-After working on your branding and your e-reputation, you can make an appointment with distributors.
-And be sure that they will research your brand through Chinese digital platforms to assess your potential.
+Active prospection is when your branding effort pays off.
+Chinese distributors will research your brand through Chinese digital platforms to assess your potential.
 They will check:

 - If Chinese consumers like it and have already bought your product

-- How is the quality?
+- What is the quality?
 What do users say about it on forums and social networks?